 Search the National rail enquiries, buy cheap rail tickets or travel by National Express bus or Citylink bus; look up services or the yellow pages or tides around the country; buy internet books or cds; for car journeys, see the AA route planner.

-A student's guide to finding accommodation is sensible advice offered by a London letting agent whom I think have no commercial interests in Aberdeen.
-Check any legal advice against Scottish law.
+A student's guide to finding accommodation is sensible advice offered by a London letting agent whom I think have no commercial interests in Aberdeen in spite of their Scottish name.
+Check any legal advice against Scots law.

-Find e-mail addresses or BT phone numbers (with location map) or postcodes or the cost of postage or streetmaps or Ordnance Survey maps or use directory enquiries.
+Find a person try pipl or BT phone numbers (with location map) or postcodes or the cost of postage or streetmaps or Ordnance Survey maps or use directory enquiries.
 Access electoral register information.

 Want to entertain someone, or yourself?
 Look at the searchable online archive of recipes.